Data

 pyepo.data includes synthetic data generators for four optimization problems: shortest path, multi-dimensional knapsack, traveling salesperson, and portfolio optimization.

 Each generator produces feature-cost pairs \((\mathbf{x}, \mathbf{c})\).
-The feature vector \(\mathbf{x}_i \in \mathbb{R}^p\) follows a standard multivariate Gaussian distribution \(\mathcal{N}(0, \mathbf{I})\), and the cost \(\mathbf{c}_i \in \mathbb{R}^d\) is computed from a polynomial function \(f(\mathbf{x}_i)\) multiplied by random noise \(\mathbf{\epsilon}_i \sim U(1-\bar{\epsilon}, 1+\bar{\epsilon})\).
+The feature vector \(\mathbf{x}_i \in \mathbb{R}^p\) follows a standard multivariate Gaussian distribution \(\mathcal{N}(0, \mathbf{I})\), and the cost \(\mathbf{c}_i \in \mathbb{R}^d\) is computed from a polynomial function \(f(\mathbf{x}_i)\) scaled by a multiplicative noise factor \(\boldsymbol{\epsilon}_i \sim U(1-\bar{\epsilon}, 1+\bar{\epsilon})\).

 Common parameters across all generators: